 A few months ago, I introduced my wife to Eggos.
 Once a staple of my childhood, I hadn’t had one in years.
 My wife, a recent immigrant, never had one.
 They simply were not one of the foods the grocery stores in the Middle East imported from America.
 Not a stranger to waffles, she enjoyed the crunchy waffle-like experience offered by the Eggo but told me it wasn’t the “perfect waffle.”

 Hurt as I was by this rejection of American consumerism, I begrudgingly agreed.
 There is something different about an amazing homemade waffle and an Eggo.
-It’s like the way that sometimes you want pizza and sometimes, you want Dominoes.
+It’s like how sometimes you want homemade pizza, and sometimes, you want Dominoes.

 In my quest to be a better human, husband, and contributor, I explored ways to bring the ideal waffle experience to my home kitchen and impress my wife.